aptech/docs/docs/CR-toeplitz.rst

 ::

-    //Create the sequence 1, 2, 3, 4, 5 and assign it to 'x'
+    // Create the sequence 1, 2, 3, 4, 5 and assign it to 'x'
     x = seqa(1,1,5);

-    //Create a diagonal-constant or Toeplitz matrix
-    y = toeplitz(x);
+    // Create a diagonal-constant or Toeplitz matrix y = toeplitz(x);

 After the code above, y is equal to: